 When this option is selected, Acrosync is capable of creating space-efficient incremental hourly backups on the server, taking advantage of the '--link-dest' option provided by rsync.
 This essentially turns any Mac/Linux/NAS into a Time Machine style backup server, without installing server software and at no extra cost.

-When run as administrator, Acrosync can invoke the Volume Shadow Copy service prior to opening files.
+In addition, when run as administrator, Acrosync can invoke the Volume Shadow Copy service prior to opening files.
 This way, files locked by other processes can still be uploaded, guaranteeing consistent backups on the server.